 Identify improvement opportunities

 Once you complete your analysis, the next step is to identify opportunities for improvement.
-This could involve anything from changing the design of a piece of equipment to modifying a procedure or using a different raw material.
+In particular, this could involve anything from changing the design of a piece of equipment to modifying a procedure or using a different raw material, leading to optimization of the chemical process itself.

 Develop a plan